-No major ports are located near the proposed survey area except for those in the Azores greater than 400 km to the northeast.
-Some trans-Atlantic shipping lanes do pass near the survey area.
 Vessel traffic would consist mainly of commercial vessels and possibly commercial fishing vessels.
-Based on the data available through the Automated Mutual-Assistance Vessel Rescue (AMVER) system managed by the U.S. Coast Guard, 5 to 14 commercial vessels per month travelled through the majority of proposed survey area during the month of June from 2007 to 2012, and for each month in 2011 and 2012 (LGL, 2013).
+Major trans-Atlantic shipping lanes from Europe to South America pass just to the east of the survey area.
+Based on the data available through the Automated Mutual-Assistance Vessel Rescue (AMVER) system managed by the U.S. Coast Guard, up to 49 commercial vessels per month passed near the proposed survey area from 2007 to early 2011, but since April 2011, vessel traffic near the survey area seems to have decreased to 5 to 14 vessels per month (USCG, 2012).

-The total transit distance by the Langseth (a maximum of approximately 8,000 km) would be minimal relative to total transit length for vessels operating in the proposed survey area during April and May.
+The total transit distance by the Langseth and the support vessel Poseidon (a maximum of approximately 9,000 km [4,859.6]) would be minimal relative to total transit length for vessels operating in the proposed survey area during June and July.
 We expect that the impacts of the of the Langseth's operations combined with the existing shipping operations to produce an insignificant overall ship disturbance effects on marine mammals.